Skip to Content

 Example basketball diagram that shows a shooting guard utilizing an Iverson cut to get open

-As for the action itself, 3 cuts through to the left side corner while 2 executes an Iverson cut from the left side wing to the right side via a pair of high post screens set by 4 and 5.
+To begin, 3 cuts through to the left side corner while 2 executes an Iverson cut from the left side wing to the right side via a pair of high post screens set by 4 and 5.

 Afterwards, 2 receives the ball from 1 and has the option to take the open three-point shot or possibly attack the rim to score points via a layup or other type of close-range shot.